Driving Carbon Out of Our Business

 It will take several years for the carbon reduction benefits of our investments to be fully reflected in our footprint.
 While we are still in the early phase of decarbonising our business, we are pleased to see meaningful progress in several areas.
 We will continue to rapidly scale our investments in carbon reduction solutions that have large, long-term impacts that will move us forward on our path to net-zero carbon by 2040.
 As these investments become embedded across our business, our carbon emissions will continue to decouple from our business growth, reflected in our carbon intensity metric.
 Eventually, we will reach a point where the absolute carbon emissions of our business will drop, even as our business itself grows.

 FinancialA nimble, top down financial model that helps us see the big picture and prioritise where we should dive deep.

-ElectricityWe account for the impacts of the energy consumed by our offices, data centers, and warehouses, as well as the benefits of the renewable energy we generate around the globe.
+ElectricityWe account for the impacts of the energy consumed by our offices, data centres and warehouses, as well as the benefits of the renewable energy we generate around the globe.

 Carbon MethodologyFind out more about the science and technology behind our carbon footprint.

-Greenhouse Gas Emissions Verification StatementRead the greenhouse gas emissions verification statement from Apex.
+Greenhouse Gas Emissions Verification StatementRead the greenhouse gas emissions verification statement from our third-party auditor, Apex.